jackylove5/DS-PT2/README.md

-# DS-PT2: The Application of Artificial Intelligence to Reduce the time to re--develop of on-market Drugs
+# DS-PT2: The Application of Artificial Intelligence to Reduce the time to redevelop of on-market Drugs

 ## Description